 Health Insurance in Costa Rica

 You should definitely have health insurance while living in Costa Rica (or while living anywhere really).
 This is a foreign country and you might find you’re not used to things here and get sick easier.

 If you work for a Costa Rican company you will pay into the government health insurance called CCSS.
 The other option that some people have is INS.
 I would highly recommend doing your own research on this topic because for everyone the health insurance requirements are much different.
 There are also several companies that provide long-term international health insurance.

-If you plan to move to Costa Rica for short time I recommend just getting travel insurance.
-I always use World Nomads and have had nothing but great experiences with them.
+If you plan to move to Costa Rica for a short time I recommend just getting travel insurance.

 Staying Connected in Costa Rica